a4kashhh/DatesFruit_Classification_ANN/README.md

-# Date Fruit Classification using Deep Learning on (PyTorch)
+# Date Fruit Classification using Deep Learning in (PyTorch)

 ## Overview